Karuthamuthu

-Karuthamuthu is a 2014 Indian television Malayalam language serial that launched on Asianet channel on 20 October 2014.
-It is one of the longest ran television soap opera on Malayalam television, having aired for five years and consisting of 1,450 episodes across four seasons.
-It is a sequel of the 2011 TV series Kumkumapoovu.
-In this the story takes place after the events of Kumkumapoovu in another families.
-Illekettu Namboothiri reprises his role of Satyasheelan from the predecessor.
+Karuthamuthu is an Indian Malayalam-language television soap opera that premiered on Asianet on 20 October 2014.
+It aired for five years and ran for 1,450 episodes across four seasons, making it one of the longest ran television serials.
+It is a sequel to the 2011 television series Kumkumapoovu, with the narrative set after the events of the earlier series and focusing on a different family.
+Illekettu Namboothiri reprised his role as Satyasheelan from Kumkumapoovu.

-It is the first Malayalam serial to be remade in eight other Indian serials and six different Indian languages such as Hindi, Marathi, Telugu, Tamil, Bengali and Kannada.
+The series was also adapted into multiple television serials in other Indian languages, including Hindi, Marathi, Telugu, Tamil, Bengali, and Kannada.